-- 1 Generate a logical token to use to protect the Junior Security Officer's key. - 2 Write one or more shares of this token onto software tokens - 3 Create a new key pair, - Give the private half an ACL that permits Sign and UseAsSigningKey. - Give the public half an ACL that permits ExportAsPlainText - 4 Export the private half of the Junior Security Officer's key as a key blob under this token. - 5 Export the public half of the Junior Security Officer's key as plain text. - Create a certificate signed by the nCipher Security officer's key includes the hash of this key as the certifier - authorizes the actions GenerateKey, GenerateKeyPair - authorizes the actions GenerateLogicalToken, WriteShare and MakeBlob, these may be limited to a particular module key. - 6 Give the Junior Security Officer the software token, any pass phrases used, the key blob and certificate.
+- 1 Generate a logical token to use to protect the Junior Security Officer's key. - Write one or more shares of this token onto software tokens - 3 Create a new key pair, - Give the private half an ACL that permits Sign and UseAsSigningKey. - Give the public half an ACL that permits ExportAsPlainText - 4 Export the private half of the Junior Security Officer's key as a key blob under this token. - 5 Export the public half of the Junior Security Officer's key as plain text. - Create a certificate signed by the nCipher Security officer's key includes the hash of this key as the certifier - authorizes the actions GenerateKey, GenerateKeyPair - authorizes the actions GenerateLogicalToken, WriteShare and MakeBlob, these may be limited to a particular module key. - 6 Give the Junior Security Officer the software token, any pass phrases used, the key blob and certificate. nCipher supply a graphical user interface KeySafe and a command line tool new-world that automate these steps.